 With the periodic changes to Time Zone information as well as Daylight Savings, it is necessary that the time zone data within Aras Innovator be updated.
-Just like with Windows Updates this new information will need to be loaded into your system.
+Similar to Windows Updates, this new information needs to be loaded into your system.

-To update the time zone data for your instance please use the following steps:
+To update the time zone data for your instance, use the following steps:

-- 1) Log into Aras Innovator as an Administrator - 2) From the main menu select Actions->Update time zones data - a.
-This will save the tzupdate.xml to your Working Directory - 3) Once the file is finishes downloading a File Dialog will appear.
-Select the tzupdate.xml file just downloaded - 4) Click "OK" when update has completed
+- 1. Log into Aras Innovator as an administrator. - 2.
+From the main menu, select Actions --> Update time zones data. - This saves the tzupdate.xml to your Working Directory - Once the file finishes downloading, a File Dialog is displayed.
+Select the tzupdate.xml file downloaded. - 4.
+Click OK when update has completed.